-Some people with more advanced cancer will choose treatment, even if it only offers a small chance of cure.
-Others want to make sure the benefits of treatment outweigh any side effects so they have the best possible quality of life.
+You have the right to accept or refuse any treatment offered.
+Some people with more advanced cancer choose treatment even if it only offers a small benefit for a short period of time.
+Others want to make sure the benefits outweigh the side effects so that they have the best possible quality of life.

 Talking with doctors